Mobile Ordering

 Running a pizza operation introduces constraints that generic ordering platforms struggle to handle.
 You need an online ordering system that reflects how your kitchen, delivery, and peak hours actually work.

-Restolabs is a commission-free, white-label ordering platform built specifically for pizza businesses.
-It powers direct ordering through your own website and branded apps, keeping pricing, fulfillment, and customer relationships under your control instead of a marketplace’s.
+Restolabs is a commission-free online ordering platform built for restaurants, with workflows that can support pizza-specific ordering needs like modifiers, size-based pricing, delivery zones, and repeat orders.
+It powers direct ordering through a restaurant's own website and branded apps, keeping pricing, fulfillment, and customer relationships under the restaurant's control instead of a marketplace's.

 Here are some of its features:

-• Control during peak hours: It provides operational controls such as prep-time management, order limits, and busy-hour settings so you can regulate how many orders your kitchen accepts at a time.
+• Control during peak hours: Restolabs provides operational controls such as prep-time management, order limits, and busy-hour settings so restaurants can regulate how many orders the kitchen accepts at a time.

-• Built for taking repeat pizza orders: Restolabs supports reordering past meals, saving addresses, and marking favorites to reduce friction for returning customers.
+• Built for repeat ordering: Restolabs supports reordering past meals, saving addresses, and marking favorites to reduce friction for returning customers.
 Promotions, combos, and loyalty programs are managed directly, without relying on third-party discounts that reduce margins.

 If you're building a pizza business that wants to grow delivery revenue without giving up ownership, it's worth seeing how Restolabs fits into your operation.

-How to Launch Your White-Label Pizza Delivery App with Restolabs?
+How to Launch a White-Label Pizza Delivery App with Restolabs

 1. Define your business requirements